olegk0/AVRBASIC/README.md

 -------------
 *Maximum size of the program in 1200 bytes or 255 lines

-*All variables only integer type (-32768...32768), variable name - one uppercase character in the range A to F
+*All variables only integer type (-32768...32768), variable name - one uppercase character in the range A to Z

 *Not create new files on SD, can only overwrite old.
 Therefore it is necessary to prepare template files (example folder utils) and write them on a SD card.